RuberDuck9/ryft-16/README.md

 ### Architecture Style:

 ![architure](https://github.com/user-attachments/assets/da8653cb-1d8c-460a-8a7b-f7826a341588)
-The architecture this cpu is closely modeled after.
+The architecture this cpu is closely roughly after.

 4x16 bit input
 Input 1: 16 bit opticode - What to do with the following 3 arguments